To Do Today: Tour Fenway Park

 A unique behind-the-scenes peek into nation’s oldest ballpark

-Tours are held daily on the hour, from 9 am to 5 pm on non–game days, and from 9 am until three hours before the start of a home game.
+Tours are held daily on the hour, from 9 am to 5 pm on non-game days, and from 9 am until three hours before the start of a home game when the Red Sox are in town.

-$21 for adults, $15 for children 12 and under.
-Tickets can be purchased online here.
+$25 for adults, $17 for children 12 and under.
+Purchase tickets online here.

 Why should I go?

 You’ll also get to decide for yourself which section of the ballpark offers the best views.
-Take a rest in the grand slam seats, or in the park’s famous Green Monster seats, located just above the highest wall in baseball—37 feet, 2 inches.
+Take a rest in the grand slam seats, or in the park’s famous Green Monster seats, located just above the highest wall in baseball, at 37 feet, 2 inches.
 The coveted seats can cost upwards of $650 during select games.

-It’s a fascinating way to celebrate an iconic Boston landmark while learning more about some of baseball’s greatest legends.
+It’s the perfect way to celebrate an iconic Boston landmark while learning more about some of baseball’s greatest legends.